carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 ~~~
 {: .language-python}

 This will cut out a smaller area, defined by a box in units of the projection, discarding the rest of the data.
-The resultant GeoDataframe is found in the `cropfield_crop` object.
+The resultant GeoDataframe, which includes all the features intersecting the box, is found in the `cropfield_crop` object.
+Note that the edge elements are not 'cropped' themselves.
 We can check the total bounds of this new data as before:

 ~~~
 cropfield_crop.total_bounds